 - An archive copy of Stephen Blessing's former Sheepshead Page, with rules for five player Sheepshead.

-- Archive copy of Jim Mihal's Sheepshead Page
+- Jim Mihal's Sheepshead Page

 Eric Bushnell's Sheepshead Page, which described several forms of Sheepshead played in Milwaukee, Wisconsin, disappeared from the web for a while, but is now reproduced below.